entur/design-system/packages/typography/README.md

 ## Licenses

 - Source code is licensed under European Union Public License, version 1.2 (EUPL-1.2)
-- The fonts are licensed separately.
-See [LICENSE-FONTS.pdf](./LICENCE-FONTS.pdf).
+- The fonts are licensed separately, and all use should follow its licence.